phamtrongngh/aws-terraform-challenges/4-s3-and-ec2-integration/problem/README.md

 ## Hints
 - You can use the `aws_s3_object` resource to upload the `students.json` file to the S3 bucket.
-- In the EC2 instance's user data script, you can use the `aws s3 cp` command to download the `students.json` file from the S3 bucket and place it in the web server's root directory.
+- In the EC2 instance's user data script, you can install awscli and use the `aws s3 cp` command to download the `students.json` file from the S3 bucket and place it in the web server's root directory.
+Remember that the EC2 instance will need the appropriate IAM role to access the S3 bucket.